Johnny Cecotto: World champion

 One month after his Daytona performance, Cecotto traveled to Europe where he continued his meteoric rise with a victory at the prestigious Imola 200 F750-championship race after Agostini's engine seized while American champion Kenny Roberts withdrew due to a wrist injury.

 Cecotto continued his impressive streak by scoring a double victory in the first world championship Grand Prix race of his career.
-At the season opening French Grand Prix held at the Paul Ricard Circuit, he set the fastest lap time enroute to winning the 250cc race and, followed that performance by leading the 350cc race from start to finish to win by a 25 second margin over the seven-time 350cc world champion Agostini.
+At the season opening French Grand Prix held at the Paul Ricard Circuit, he set the fastest lap time en route to winning the 250cc race and, followed that performance by leading the 350cc race from start to finish to win by a 25-second margin over the seven-time 350cc world champion Agostini.
 He had originally planned to compete in two or three European events but, after his performance at the French Grand Prix, he gained full sponsorship for the remainder of the season aboard an ex-Agostini TZ350.
 He went on to win three more races and defeated Agostini, for the 350cc World Championship.
 At the age of nineteen, he was the youngest ever world champion until Loris Capirossi won the 1990 125cc world championship at the age of 17.
 He was competitive in the 250cc world championship with two victories however, a crash at the German Grand Prix and then engine problems for his motorcycle left him in fourth place in the final standings.